 Today, the only remedy to cab companies is to install CCTV cameras inside these cabs and employ women drivers.
 Even women’s commission proposed the same but the question remained when even male cab drivers are not safe from criminals, will the women drivers be safe?
 Today, crimes against male drivers are not seen in news because crime against men never generates business in any form for the related agencies.
 It is only crime against women that matters, that generates votes and business too.
 If women cab drivers are introduced, we will see another category added to the list of crime against women and that will never resolve the main issue.

 Problem is, in India we have created huge gender bias by segregating crime based on gender.
 For this foolish approach India now needs to pay a huge price by unsuspecting innocent common men.
-Because in this country even when Uber driver becomes a criminal on mere allegation, nobody ever demanded death penalty for Tarun Tejpal so far.
+Because in this country when a Uber driver becomes a criminal on mere allegation, nobody demanded death penalty for Tarun Tejpal.
 Indian laws are made only to loot India’s poor and peace loving citizens, all of whom are extremely important for survival of the rich and influential but are never heard off in any platform.

 This article was first published in India Opines